Paxton-28/Demo-repo/README.md

 2)
 I just changed something which will make the status different than before.
-This will display all the edited files as "modified" and all the local,newly created files as "untracked"
+This will display all the edited files as "modified" and all the local,newly created files as "untracked" 3)Now even after committing in our local system, the main git won't be updated/synced.
+For that we need to use the "push" command.